SVI-Capstone/svi_capstone/README.md

 - Almost half (45%) of the communities (tracts) in San Antonio are getting worse scores year over year from 2014 to 2018 vs. 39% of the communities in Dallas

-- Only 8% of the areas in San Antonio are seeing a year over year improvement in score vs. 13% of communities in Dallas
+- Only 8% of the areas in San Antonio are seeing a year over year improvement in SVI vs. 13% of communities in Dallas

    - key grouping in San Antonio that is getting worse year over year is socioeconomic subgroup
         San Antonio 38% getting worse vs. 30% in Dallas